dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.
 For example, in the scenario above, when the validation of 4 fails, re-validation of 5..10 will start right away, 7 will fail validation and re-execute only once, and similarly 8.

-Importantly, SAFETY(j, k) is preserved because upon (re-)execution of a j-transaction it decreases `ValidTo` to j.
+Importantly, VALID(j, k) is preserved because upon (re-)execution of a j-transaction it decreases `ValidTo` to j.
 This guarantees that every k > j will be validated after the j execution.

 Concurrent task stealing creates a challenge since multiple *incarnations* of the same transaction validation or execution tasks may occur simultaneously.
 Recall that MVCC requires that a read by a k-transaction should obtain the value recorded by the latest invocation of a j-transaction with the highest j &lt; k.
 This requires to synchronize transaction invocations, such that MVCC returns the **highest incarnation** value recorded by a transaction.
 A simple solution is to use a per-transaction atomic incarnation synchronizer, which also allows optimizations like preventing stale incarnations from recording values (for details, see the paper).